madmurphy/libconfini/MAN.md

 * `path` in `load_ini_path()` is the path where the INI file is located (pointer to a char array, a.k.a. a "C string")
 * `format` is a bitfield structure defining the syntax of the INI file (see the `IniFormat` struct)
 * `f_init` is the function that will be invoked _before_ any dispatching begins -- it can be `NULL`
-* `f_foreach` is the callback function that will be invoked for each member of the INI file - it can be `NULL`
+* `f_foreach` is the callback function that will be repeatedly invoked for each member of the INI file - it can be `NULL`
 * `user_data` is a pointer to a custom argument -- it can be `NULL`

 The function `f_init()` is invoked with two arguments: